YifanXiang27/General/TableMake/Readme.md

       The format is :
       {Groupname}   {samplename1} {samplename2} {samplename3} {...} END
       with {} you need to change the name.
-You can find some example in the directory.
+You can find some example in the directory. run.sh will read the total groupnumber in this file.
+So :
+#### ALWAYS RUN run.sh FIRST!!!!!